 Are You Making These Safety Slip-Ups on Social Media?

-Five Major Social Media Safety Mistakes and How to Avoid Them
+Five Major Social Media Safety Mistakes and How to Avoid Them in 2024

 SeniorLiving.org is compensated when you click on the provider links listed on this page.
 This compensation does not impact our ratings or reviews.
 Read our Editorial Guidelines here to learn more about our review process and to learn more about how we are compensated.

-Social media outlets are great for connecting with friends, sharing exciting life moments, keeping tabs on the grandkids, playing online games, and more.
+Social media is great for connecting with friends, sharing exciting life moments, keeping tabs on the grandkids, playing online games, and more.
 And today, older Americans are more active on social media than ever.
 A 2021 Pew Research study found that 61 percent of Americans over the age of 65 own a smartphone, and 45 percent are active on social media.1

 While social media can be a great tool to connect with your loved ones and the world, it also poses some dangers to users.
-In 2021, more than 95,000 individuals reported about $770 million in losses to fraud on social media outlets, which was more than 25 percent of all fraud in the U.S.2
+In 2021, more than 95,000 individuals reported about $770 million in losses to fraud on social media outlets, which was more than 25 percent of all fraud in the U.S.2 Luckily, with some tips and security measures from our tech experts, you can keep yourself safe online.

 Below we’ll look at some common social media safety slip-ups and how to keep yourself protected on your favorite platforms.